Skip to main content

 “Why… where is Annada’s Maa?”
 Sharat enquired about the maid.
 Kalyani smiled again.

-“She is sick so I… please….”
+“She is sick, so I… please….”
 She gestured at the plate as Sharat sat down once again.
 Kalyani contemplated whether she should stay as he ate or leave him alone with the food like Annada’s Maa did.
-But then again, she was the maid and Kalyani was a member of the household.
+But then again, she was the maid, and Kalyani was a member of the household.

 “Which class do you study in?”
 Sharat asked, eyeing her reluctant face briefly as Kalyani looked taken aback.
 She had last been to school before she stepped into womanhood.
 Her father did not believe it was needed for her to study any more now that she would be married in a year or two.

 “I… umm…” She was unsure of what to say as Sharat munched on the Goja he had picked up from the plate.
-She was thankfully called by Abhaya who sounded like it was an emergency but before Kalyani could leave, the curtain parted and Abhaya was in the room, with her hair messed up.
+She was thankfully called by Abhaya, who sounded like it was an emergency, but before Kalyani could leave, the curtain parted, and Abhaya was in the room, with her hair messed up.

 “Let me fix it, stop crying.”
 She softly tried to pacify her sister.

 “Last time I made a wish about finding the right brides for my sons.”
 Nonibala Debi smiled.
-“This time I will light the prodip to thank the goddess.”
+“This time I will light the lamp to thank the goddess.”
 The Mukhopadhyay Ginni contemplated with a smile.
 Her husband was talking of marrying Kalyani off soon, perhaps she could pray for a desired groom for her daughter.

-Kalyani accompanied Protima and Bimala, guiding them around the temple complex and telling them stories of the Goddess Kali who roamed the crematoriums and the miracles that happened to those who lit lamps in her prayer on the auspicious day when Lord Rama returned home.
-Sharat followed them, at a distance, keeping an eye on them in the crowd just like his mother wanted him to, as he heard Kalyani narrate the stories he heard from his grandmother as a child.
+Kalyani accompanied Protima and Bimala, guiding them around the temple complex and telling them stories of the Goddess Kali, who roamed the crematoriums and the miracles that happened to those who lit lamps in her prayer on the auspicious day when Lord Rama returned home.
+Sharat followed them, at a distance, keeping an eye on them in the crowd just like his mother wanted him to, as he heard Kalyani narrate the stories he had heard from his grandmother as a child.
 Sharat’s life had drastically changed once he set foot in Presidency College, Calcutta.
 It was a very different world from the one he grew up in, with learning opportunities at every nook and corner.
 There, his curiosity was not eccentric but appreciated.
 He had met his senior Bimal Da, who was thinking of transferring to Chattogram in the next session.
 His mother was ailing.
 Bimal Da in many ways opened a lot of doors for Sharat, doors he did not know existed.
 His words often rang like guiding chants in his mind.
 Bimal Da strongly believed it was the youth and their voices of reason that would make India free again.
 The thought ran a shiver down Sharat’s spine.
-The first time he had attended Bimal Da’s speech he was mesmerized.
+The first time he had attended Bimal Da’s speech, he was mesmerised.
 There was no doubt in Sharat’s mind that this was the path meant for him.
 The purpose he was looking for.
 But the purpose came with a lot of conditions and sacrifices.
 He could not tell anyone at home about his intentions, not even Swadhin or Shejda.
 He could not let his heart wander to any woman whose life would turn into a storm because of his choices.
-He eyed Kalyani stopping to pick up some lamps for herself and Boudis.
+He eyed Kalyani, stopping to pick up some lamps for herself and Boudis.
 Sharat pushed through the growing crowd of the evening to reach them.

 “You go on, I will pay for them.”
 He insisted as his sisters-in-law obliged.
 He took out a few pennies from his pocket to pay the vendor.

 “Will you not come along?”
 Kalyani’s question made him glance over his shoulder at her as he shook his head.
 She frowned.
 “Why not?”
 Sharat had his reasons.
-He did not believe in prayers, he was a firm believer in Karma being God.
+He did not believe in prayers; he was a firm believer in Karma being God.
 Bimal Da said so.
 You need to act towards your goal, rather than sit around praying for miracles.
 But would Kalyani understand that?
 “I…”

 “You are one of those…” She said almost disapprovingly.
-Sharat looked up at her frowning face a little alarmed.
+Sharat looked up at her frowning face, a little alarmed.
 “The non-believers…”

 But Sharat’s plan to stay put in his room failed miserably as Swadhin dragged him out of hiding to play with the children.

 “Hide and seek across the house?
 No way.”
-He sounded firm and somewhat angry trying in vain to intimidate the children.
-Swadhin smiled amused, knowing that he had tried and failed at pestering them otherwise so maybe they would listen to Naw Da.
+He sounded firm and somewhat angry, trying in vain to intimidate the children.
+Swadhin smiled amused, knowing that he had tried and failed at pestering them otherwise, so maybe they would listen to Naw Da.

 “Are you lazy, Naw Da?”
 Abhaya’s words made Swadhin stare amused as Sharat looked a little taken aback.